lightscapevr/website/markdown/getting-started-quest.md

 ### <a name="large-models">Rendering of large models</a>

-Check the rendering speed in the Settings dialog; the Quest doesn't have the power of a good PC, but it's still OK if the models are not too large.
-The normal rendering speed of the Quest is 72 frames per second; we don't recommend looking at models at less than 40 frames per second for longer than a few minutes.
+The Quest doesn't have the power of a good PC, but it's still OK if the models are not too large.
 In SketchUp, go to Window -> Model Info -> Statistics, select "Enable nested components", and check the "Faces" line.
 The Quest will handle nicely up to ~200'000 faces as an order of magnitude.

+In VR, you can check the rendering speed in the Settings dialog.
+The normal rendering speed of the Quest is 72 frames per second; we don't recommend looking at models at less than 40 frames per second for longer than a few minutes.

 When opening models with many or excessively large textures, they will be rendered at a lower resolution to fit the memory requirements of the Quest.
 Nevertheless, large models may trigger an out-of-memory condition, notably if their geometry is too complex.
 There are several different things that can occur in this case.
-It can close the VR Sketch program while loading the model, or the screen can turn completely black (exit with the "Oculus" button on the right-hand controller).
+It can close the VR Sketch program while loading the model, or the headset's view can turn completely black (exit with the "Oculus" button on the right-hand controller).
 We try to detect when the situation occurs and display a message to this effect, but sometimes it will only be displayed the next time you restart VR